-Once the baseplate is freed from the rest of the chassis, then it’s a snap to unscrew the roller from the baseplate and to cut/remove any connecting wiring.
+Once you free the baseplate from the rest of the chassis, then it’s a snap to unscrew the roller from the baseplate and to cut/remove any connecting wiring.
 Usually, I also remove the insulator pad screwed into the baseplate.

 Once all of this is done, then, of course, you remount the baseplate and any temporarily-removed brake shoes.

 Note: Care is required to remove and replace the baseplate.
-The spring-loaded driver bearings are held in place by the baseplate, imparting significant spring force on the baseplate, which will bend the baseplate unless the retaining screws are eased in and out uniformly.
+The spring-loaded driver bearings are held in place by the baseplate, imparting significant spring force on the baseplate, which will bend the baseplate unless you uniformly ease in and out the retaining screws.
 Slight bending is OK but significant, local kinks are bad.
-Also, these bearings can easily pop out of place, so inspection is required to ensure the bearings are properly-seated before tightening down the baseplate.
+Also, these bearings can easily pop out of place, so inspection is required to ensure the bearings are properly seated before tightening down the baseplate.